divishakh/ide/docs/prd.md

 - Professional loading states and transitions
 - Context menus for rename and download actions
 - Dropdown menu for project selection with smooth transitions
+- **Interactive input area** that slides in or expands when code requests input
+- **Real-time file list updates** with smooth animations when new files are added

-### 5.6 Overall Aesthetic
+\n### 5.6 Overall Aesthetic
 - Premium, handcrafted appearance that avoids AI-generated look
 - Attention to detail in spacing, alignment, and visual balance
-- Cohesive design system with consistent patterns
-- Modern, elegant interface inspired by high-end web applications like unseen.co
+- Cohesive design system with consistent patterns\n- Modern, elegant interface inspired by high-end web applications like unseen.co
 - Natural, human-centered design language with organic transitions and thoughtful interactions
 - Unique visual personality that feels intentionally designed rather than template-based
 - Use of provided logo (image-2.png) and hero image (image.png) to reinforce brand identity and aesthetic appeal